artsy/README/playbooks/kubernetes/app-resource-tuning.md

 # Container CPU/Memory Request/Limit.

 This is a container-level configuration. `requests` means how much of a resource will be reserved for the container. `limits` means the maxium of a resource the container is allowed to use.

 For CPU, values are expressed in number of CPU's.
 For example, value of 0.2 means 0.2 cpus.
 It can also be expressed in units of milli cpus.
 So 200m is also 0.2 cpus.
+We prefer to use milli cpu units.

 For memory, the value is in bytes.

+For a pod that has a web container as well as an nginx container, our practice is that we set these parameters for the web container only.

 ```
 ---